Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

 Moreover, for such values of $s$ and $\rho$, there exists a coordinate system for which $g$ can be extended continuously up to $\mathcal{CH}^+$, with Christoffel symbols in $L^2_{\text{loc}}$ and $\phi$ in $ H^1_{\text{loc}}$. \end{theorem*} When the decay given by the exponential Price law upper bound is sufficiently fast and the parameters of the reference sub-extremal black hole lie in a certain range,\footnote{This includes the case in which the reference black hole is close to being extremal.} \textbf{the above result puts into question the validity of conjecture \ref{conjH1}} (see also section \ref{sec:SCCCsubtle}).

-As showed in Fig.\ \ref{fig:no_mass_inflation1}, this theorem significantly extends the range of parameters for which $H^1$ extensions can be obtained, when comparing to the case of a massless and uncharged scalar field \cite{CGNS4}, in a way which is expected to be sharp in the $(s, \rho)$ parameter space \cite{CostaFranzen, HintzVasy1}.
+As shown in Fig.\ \ref{fig:no_mass_inflation1}, this theorem significantly extends the range of parameters for which $H^1$ extensions can be obtained, when comparing to the case of a massless and uncharged scalar field \cite{CGNS4}, in a way which is expected to be sharp in the $(s, \rho)$ parameter space \cite{CostaFranzen, HintzVasy1}.
+We stress that the range of parameters allowing for $H^1$ extensions is not expected to depend on the charge of the scalar field.
+On the other hand, the techniques of the present paper are more general than those previously used in the case of an uncharged scalar field, when $\Lambda > 0$.

 Notice that the first condition in \eqref{condition_srho} depends on the choice of the outgoing null coordinate $v$, see also appendix \ref{app:eddfinkel}.